AI translation platform combining machine learning with human expertise for professional translation

 3. Ignoring data residency.
 Healthcare and legal teams discover too late that their MT calls hit US data centers and that the vendor reuses inputs to retrain.
 Lock down BYO keys and data-retention clauses in the contract, not just the SLA.

 4. Single-engine dependency.
 One outage, one price hike, one quality regression and your product breaks.
-Architect for multi-engine from day one even if you only enable one in production.
+Architect for multi-engine from day one, even if you only enable one in production.

 5. Forgetting the human review loop.
 Pure AI is fine for gisting.
-Customer-facing, regulated, or brand-critical content needs at least lightweight MTPE.
+Customer-facing, regulated, or brand-critical content needs at least lightweight post-editing.
 The teams that skip review are the ones we hear from six months later for a recovery engagement.

 KPIs — what to measure on day 30, day 90, day 365

 Business KPIs.
-Cost per translated word (engine + edit + QA), throughput in words/day per linguist or per 1,000 words/hour for AI-only flows, time-to-publish for new locales (target <2 weeks for a fully wired pipeline), and revenue uplift from the localized markets.
+Cost per translated word (engine + edit + QA), throughput in words/day per linguist or per 1,000 words/hour for AI-only flows, time-to-publish for new locales (target <2 weeks for a fully wired pipeline), and revenue uplift from localized markets.

 When NOT to use an AI translation company